fastwow/SkeletonDailySelfie/README.md

 Main tasks
 --------

-TASK 1: Add photoPath to gallery
+TASK 1: Add photo to gallery

 TASK 2: Add PhotoListFragment into R.id.container

-TASK 3: Create new CursorLoader
+TASK 3: Create new CursorLoader for load photo list

 TASK 4: Swap new cursor into adapter when loader finished

-TASK 5: Set adapter for ListFragment
+TASK 5: Set adapter for PhotoListFragment

 TASK 6: Swap new cursor as null into adapter when loader reset